Carnie: Mary, Mother of God! I cut my hand on a rubber band! Do you sell Band-Aids?

 - Sprite (lemon-lime soda pop that's clear in color and caffeine-free)

-- Mountain Dew (lemon-lime soda pop that's green in color and contains caffeine): Store brands tend to have both versions.
+- Mountain Dew (lemon-lime soda pop that's green in color and may contains caffeine [does in the USA; does not in Canada]): Store brands tend to have both versions.

 - 7-Up was the previous generic lemon-lime.
 Sierra Mist is likely to avert this.

 - Squezy (dishwashing liquid): In Trinidad and Tobago.

 - Stihl (chainsaw): In Hungary.

 - Stubbies (men's shorts): In Australia and New Zealand; a brand of Edward Fletcher and Co.

 - Styrofoam (extruded polystyrene insulating foam)

 - Styrox in Finland.